kazimir-malevich/CV/README.md

 **github:** kazimir-malevich

 ## Summary
-Performance engineer, polyglot programmer, certified GNU/Linux systems administrator with a core knowledge of Amazon Web Services (AWS).
+Polyglot programmer, certified GNU/Linux systems administrator with a core knowledge of Amazon Web Services (AWS).
 In-depth experience of load, acceptance and vulnerability testing with a variety of FOSS tools.
 Acknowledged in Sam Newman's, 'Building Microservices' (2015) and Brian Marick's, 'Functional Programming for the Object-Oriented Programmer' (2015).

 ## Key Skills